TyreeRu/Lol-Pings-on-Desktop/README.md

 The mouse movement do not interfere where are you clicking.

-It works like always: alt + left bottom and slide your mouse to any direction.
+It works like always: alt + left click and slide your mouse to any direction you want.

 It only has five pings: The regular ping (tiny blue down-arrow), missing (?), on my way, danger (red !) and assist me (green flag).